jtmerritt/BeSocial/README.md

 - Make static plot for recent history of contact
 - group stats must be collected just like contact stats
 - Have a nightly database maintenance routine
+- Fix bug: The user should not be able to delete contacts from the search results in the Contact List
 - have a feature to display the library of tags

 ***Medium Tasks***